developit/undom/README.md

 The intent to keep things as simple as possible means undom lacks some DOM features like HTML parsing & serialization, Web Components, etc. These features can be added through additional libraries.

+#### Looking to 1.0.0

+As of version 1.0.0, the DOM constructors and their prototypes will be shared for all instances of a document, as is the case with [JSDOM](https://github.com/jsdom/jsdom#shared-constructors-and-prototypes).
+Once merged, [PR #25](https://github.com/developit/undom/pull/25) will address this by adding an `undom.env()` function, which returns a fresh document factory with a new set of constructors & prototypes.

 ---